 The Minsk region’s many cultural attractions include 2 major theatres and 17 museums.

-Sport is also important in the Minsk region, which has 68 sports stadia and a number of specialist sports schools.
+Sport is also important in the Minsk region, which has 2638 sports facilities and a number of specialist sports schools.

 The many buildings and monuments of historical and cultural interest in the Minsk region include:

 The Dudutki Museum of 19th-century Life is a popular tourist attraction in the region.